Swala stands in the remote south-west corner of Tarangire National Park.

 Fire safety: There are fire extinguishers in all the rooms and the main areas.

-Accepted payment on location: Swala will accept MasterCard and Visa with a surcharge of 5.5%.
-There is a minimum charge of U$50 to pay by card.
-They accept cash payments in pounds sterling, US dollars, Euros and Tanzanian shillings.
+Accepted payment on location: Swala currently accepts MasterCard and Visa with a surcharge of 5.5%.
+There is a minimum charge of US$50 when paying by card.
+They usually accept cash payments in pounds sterling, US dollars, euros and Tanzanian shillings.